Skip to main content

 Adding additional configuration

-To pass any additional arguments to fsspec, you may supply kwargs and client_kwargs in the config as a stringified dictionary:
+To pass any additional arguments to fsspec, you may supply kwargs and client_kwargs in toml config.

 Google storage